John Denver’s House in Aspen, CO (Listed for $11 Million)

 Wanting to preserve Denver’s legacy – as well as the home’s, the new owners modernized the house but saved and repurposed many original fixtures.
 The kitchen’s original leaded glass-front cabinetry and entire stained glass walls throughout the home were restored.
 Denver’s original pool table still stands front and center in the game room and several pieces of original artwork still decorate the walls.

-In the master suite, the wood-burning fireplace and custom walk-in closet with elaborate see-through cabinets are the originals.
-The step-down master bathroom and its vintage circular soaking tub are still there, adding incredibly authentic vintage touches.
+In the primary suite, the wood-burning fireplace and custom walk-in closet with elaborate see-through cabinets are the originals.
+The step-down primary bathroom and its vintage circular soaking tub are still there, adding incredibly authentic vintage touches.
 Perhaps the centerpiece of the entire house, the original standalone brick oven is still the focal point of the kitchen.

 A dedicated workout room, three wet bars, and separate guest quarters add more modern touches to the Colorado rustic-style estate.
 The homeowners also installed new plumbing, upgraded the windows, and had the ceilings raised to optimize the mountain views.